+The slow monitoring system that was implemented for this work passively and continuously monitors all major components of the system and provides a remotely accessible view of all sensor data, see figure 8.
 The data acquisition is done via a National Instruments compactRIO 9074 [30].
-A proprietary LabVIEW [31] code saves the data to disk, which is then pushed to an InfluxDB [32] database running on the virtual machine that is hosted by LNGS.
-The data monitoring and visualisation is done through a custom Grafana [33] interface.
-The built-in alerting options of Grafana are used to define sensor value intervals for which an alarm will be triggered, notifying users through various communication channels.
-In addition to the above-mentioned slow monitoring, our system can also remotely change all parameters of the N2 phase separator, the LED power, the parameters of the PID control valve and the compressor speed.
-This feature allows the running of the system with minimal on-site presence of operators.
+A proprietary LabVIEW [31] code saves the data to disk, which is then pushed to an InfluxDB [32] database.
+The data monitoring and visualisation as well as the alerting of operators in case of anomalous sensor values are managed through a custom Grafana [33] interface.
+In addition to the slow monitoring, the system enables the operator to remotely adjust various operational parameters, which allows the running of the system with minimal on-site presence of operators.
 While this framework is deployed in the test bed, the DS-20k slow monitoring and control system is discussed briefly in section 5.2.